String Quartets, Op. 76 (Haydn): III. Menuetto. Allegro ma non troppo

 A D minor minuet in 3/4 time.
 It is unusual in that the movement is written like a canon and the trio section is written in the tonic major key as opposed to a relative key (in D major).
 It has been called the "Witches' Minuet" (Hexenminuett).
 The minuet is actually a two-part canon: the two violins play (in parallel octaves) above the viola and cello (also playing in parallel octaves) who follow one measure behind the violins.
 Haydn previously used a two-part canon with the lower string trailing the upper strings by a single bar in the minuet of his 44th Symphony.

 IV.
 Vivace assai

 The last movement, in D minor and 2/4 time, uses sonata form.
 It ends in D major.

 No. 3 ("Emperor")

 The Quartet No. 62 in C major, Op.
 76, No. 3, Hob.
 III:77, boasts the nickname Emperor (or Kaiser), because in the second movement is a set of variations on "Gott erhalte Franz den Kaiser" ("God save Emperor Francis"), an anthem he wrote for Emperor Francis II, which later became the national anthem of Austria-Hungary.
-This same melody is known to modern listeners for its later use in the German national anthem, the Deutschlandlied, which has been used since Austria-Hungary and the Weimar Republic.
+This same melody is known to modern listeners for its later use in the German national anthem, the Deutschlandlied, which has been used since the Weimar Republic.